What is Globus Pharyngeus?

 • Throat clearing

-• Post nasal drip – sensation of mucus trickling down the throat
+• Postnasal drip – the sensation of mucus trickling down the throat

 What are the potential causes of Globus Pharyngeus?